 Children have access to a range of book banded appropriate texts to support their reading at home.

-Children practise reading independently and with a partner.
+Children practice reading independently and with a partner.
 Teachers provide follow up activities to develop comprehension skills.

 Our library provides a wide variety of books, texts and other printed materials in a range of genres including fact, fiction and poetry.